Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

-Sue: She’s not the greatest actress in the world, I can tell you that straight away.
-But I can see why you might like her.
+Sue: She isn’t the greatest actress in the world, I can tell you that much.
+Although I can see why you might like her.
 Enough said.

-I’m never going to win that argument in a million years, so I back away slowly.
+I’m never going to win this argument in a million years, so I back away slowly.

 Sue: Even the Master is checking her out!
 Look at him gawping at her breasts.
-Still, it is incredibly difficult not to gawp at her breasts.
+Admittedly, it’s difficult not to gawp at her breasts, but even so.

-Me: If this was a Hammer film, she’d have got them out by now.
+Me: If this were a Hammer film, she would have got them out by now.

-Meanwhile, in The Time Monster, King Dalios doesn’t believe that the Master is a god.
+King Dalios doesn’t believe the Master is a god.

-Sue: There are some great jokes in this story, and this bloke’s performance as the king is great.
+Sue: There are some great jokes in this story, and this bloke’s performance as the king is fantastic.
 The script is very, very funny.

 The Doctor and Jo arrive on Atlantis in pursuit of the Master.